parikshit-singh05/HealthMeter/README.md

 2. Browse through the articles to learn about BMI, nutrition, fitness, and health myths.
 3. Use this information to complement the interactive tools and enhance your health journey.

+### IBM Cloud Chatbot
+1. Look for the chatbot icon in the bottom right corner of any page on the website.
+2. Click on the icon to open the chat interface.
+3. Type your question or select from suggested topics to get started.
+4. The chatbot can assist with BMI information, workout recommendations, website navigation, food calorie information, and more.
+5. Continue the conversation by asking follow-up questions or selecting new topics.

 ## Technologies Used

 HealthMeter is built using the following technologies: